reinterpretcat/vrp/docs/src/examples/pragmatic/basics/reload.md

 </p></details>

-In the end, the solution has 5 jobs assigned and one is unassigned as there is not enough capacity and reload resource constraint doesn't allow to load more than 1 delivery from it in total for all vehicles.
+As result, the solution has 5 jobs assigned and one is unassigned as there is not enough capacity and reload resource constraint doesn't allow to reload more than 1 delivery in total for all vehicles.

 <details>
     <summary>Solution</summary><p>